 Deathly Striker

-Deathly Striker is one of the new undeads in Season 9 and it’s a pretty powerful minion that goes really well with “Attack” undead build.
-You can get a lot of good undeads and this minion is good for combat as well as gaining extra resources in the form of undead.
-Be wary because the Avenge 4 is pretty rough and you will need a lot of taunts and reborns in order to play Deathly Striker effectively.
+Deathly Striker is a pretty powerful minion that goes really well with “Attack” undead build, as well as just generating you extra Undeads, because you will definitely need it if you don’t have resource-focused Trinkets.
+You can get a lot of good undeads, and this minion is good for combat as well as gaining extra resources in the form of undead.
+Be wary because the Avenge 4 is pretty rough, and you will need a lot of taunts and reborns in order to play Deathly Striker effectively.
 She is good, but you really need to have a good lineup on your board in order to maximize its potential.

 Tier 7 Undead Minion